acogoluegnes/Spring-Batch-Workshop/README.md

 * logging skipped items: using a skip listener to log skipped items
 * file reading partitioning: multithreading reading and processing of files
 * file dropping launching: launching a job when there's a new file on a FTP server
+* database reading partitioning: reading categorized items from a database and writing them to files

 TBD: